 A wide variety of wildlife flourishes in the park, for example a large population of skylarks nest on the former spoil tip.
 Other residents include foxes, owls, meadow pipits and lapwings.

-Link to Ashfield District Council's Brierley Forest Park page and Visitor Centre page.
+Link to Ashfield District Council’s Brierley Forest Park page.